-Question 1 (b): Please read the notes to see alternative acceptable answers.
+Question 1 (b) please read the notes to see alternative acceptable answers .

-Question 10 (b): There must not be 'pm' with 24 hr clock times.
+Question 10 (b) there must not be 'pm' with 24 hr clock times.

-Question 12: The tolerance for this syllabus is ±2 mm.
+Question 12 the tolerance for this syllabus is ±2 mm.

-Question 13 (c): Please read the notes to check what marks can be awarded if the candidate does not get the answer correct.
+Question 13 (c) please read the notes to check what marks can be given if the candidate does not get the answer correct.